 Metformin causes some common side effects.
-These can occur when you first start taking metformin, but usually go away over time.
-Tell your doctor if any of these symptoms are severe or cause a problem for you.
+These can occur when you start taking metformin, but they usually go away over time.
+Talk with a doctor if these symptoms are severe or cause a problem.

 - stomach pain